No one is above the law, not even those behind the wheels of million-ringgit machines.

 However, JPJ’s Senior Director of Law Enforcement, Muhammad Kifli Ma Hassan, disagrees.
 He stressed that regardless of how often a vehicle is used, neglecting to renew road tax and insurance remains a legal offence, reported Berita Harian.

-Based on our information, the vehicles in question are not used daily, only during weekends or on certain days,” he said.
+Based on our information, the vehicles in question are not used daily, only during weekends or on certain days.

-“However, failing to renew road tax and insurance for an extended period is still a legal offence.”
+“However, failing to renew road tax and insurance for an extended period is still a legal offence,” he said.

 To ensure fairness in enforcement, Muhammad Kifli made it clear that JPJ will not hesitate to act if any of these vehicles are spotted on public roads.

 “We’ve already identified the owners of these luxury vehicles.
-If we detect them being driven on the road, we will take immediate action,” he said.
+If we detect them being driven on the road, we will take immediate action,” he warned.

 Over 1,000 luxury vehicles on watchlist